tmea-tlip/www.tlip.io/src/lib/markdown/faqs.md

 ### What does it cost to use TLIP?

-- Currently TLIP is in an innovation project and any costs associated with testing and using the system are covered by participating donor organizations.
+- Currently TLIP is in an innovation project and any costs associated with testing and using the system are covered by participating donor organisations.
 - Potential future fees for using TLIP will be decided on by the relevant government agencies in each participating country.
 - The total cost of trade is expected to decline as TLIP becomes the standard for cross-border trade processes.